 Main spots to see in Maastricht

-Vrijthof: Delicious food, lively atmosphere and events galore
+Vrijthof: delicious food, lively atmosphere, and events galore

 This square has some of the best bars and restaurants in Maastricht, not to mention the irresistible Pinky’s waffles and ice cream!
 Many annual events take place in this square that people from all over the country come to see.
 From André Rieu concerts to Carnival to Christmas — if it’s happening in Maastricht it’s happening at the Vrijthof.

-Markt: The heart of Maastricht
+Markt: the heart of Maastricht

-Wyck: The place to shop, eat and be seen
+Wyck: the place to shop, eat and be seen

 The Wyck is a trendy area in Maastricht with stylish art galleries, vintage boutiques, and upmarket restaurants.
-It’s one of the first areas you hit when walking towards the centre from the station, and it’s a rather stunning first impression.
+It’s one of the first areas you hit when walking towards the centre of the station, and it’s a rather stunning first impression.
 I personally love a cute little store called Villa Trépetie, which sells hand-made decorations and furniture for what would be my dream home.

-Sint Servaasbridge: An ancient beauty
+Sint Servaasbridge: an ancient beauty

 This is quite possibly the oldest bridge in the Netherlands, dating back to the 13th century.
 Spanning over the Maas river, this old beauty connects the two halves of Maastricht, whereby you can walk straight from Wyck into the old town.
 When the weather is good, this spot is perfect for taking pictures with the Maastricht skyline behind you, as it offers a great view of both sides of the city.

-Boekhandel Dominicanen: A bookstore build into a church
+Boekhandel Dominicanen: a bookstore build into a church

 AlleyCat: bikes and coffee in one